(Note: Please refer to the Frequently Asked Questions (FAQs) at the end of this PACS Standard for further guidance on this Standard.)

 This PACS Standard recommends detailed anti-corruption commitments for the following reasons:

-First, sub-clauses 6(1) to (9) are designed to give the parties guidance as to the types of activities that are prohibited and also to help them understand that corruption can occur in a number of ways and affect a wide range of activities.
+First, sub-clauses 7 to 11 above are designed to give the parties guidance as to the types of activities that are prohibited and also to help them understand that corruption can occur in a number of ways and affect a wide range of activities.
 For example, individuals may not be aware that the following could give rise to criminal liability:

-Second, sub-clauses 6(10) to (14) are designed to ensure that each party has taken proper precautions in relation to the funding arrangements.
+Second, clauses 12 to 15 (first bullet) above are designed to ensure that each party has taken proper precautions in relation to the funding arrangements.

-Third, sub-clause 6(15) of this PACS Standard is designed to ensure that each party is contractually obliged to comply with the anti-corruption measures which apply to the project.
+Third, the second bullet in clause 15 above is designed to ensure that each party is contractually obliged to comply with the anti-corruption measures which apply to the project.

-Fourth, sub-clauses 6(16) and (17) of this PACS Standard are designed to highlight the serious penalties for involvement in corruption.
-Sub-clause 6(16) refers to contractual penalties which can be enforced by the parties.
-Sub-clause 6(17) refers to the criminal penalties that will apply.
+Fourth, clause 16 above is designed to highlight the serious penalties for involvement in corruption.
+It refers to contractual penalties which can be enforced by the parties, and to the criminal penalties that will apply.